hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

   * network assessment - network configuration analysis to check for ports reachable from outside VPC, inspector agent not required
   * host assessment - Vulnerable software (CVE), host hardening using CIS Benchmarks, inspector agent is required
 * Assessment findings are reported based on severity

+### (Key Management Service) KMS

+* Create and control encryption keys used to encrypt your data
+* Integrates with EBS, S3 and RDS and other services to encrypt your data with the encryption keys you manage
+* Provides centralized control over the lifecycle and permissions of your keys

+#### AWS KMS Keys

+AWS KMS keys (KMS keys) are the primary resource in AWS KMS.
+You can use a KMS key to encrypt, decrypt, and re-encrypt data.
+It can also generate data keys that you can use outside of AWS KMS.
+Typically, you'll use symmetric KMS keys, but you can create and use asymmetric KMS keys for encryption or signing.
+AWS KMS key is a logical representation of an encryption key.
+It contains the key material used to encrypt and decrypt data.
+There are 3 ways to generate a KMS key

+  * By default, AWS KMS creates the key material for a KMS key.
+The key material is genereated within HSMs (Hardware Security Module) and cannot be extracted, exported or viewed.
+An HSM is a physical computing device containing one or more secure cryptoprocessor chips that safegaurds and manages digital keys and performs encryption and decryption functions.
+It allows storing keys separately from where the encrypted data lives.
+  * Import your own key material from your own key management infrastructure into a KMS key
+  * Create the key material for a KMS key in the AWS CloudHSM cluster associated with an AWS KMS custom key store.
+When you create an AWS KMS key in a custom key store, AWS KMS generates and stores non-extractable key material for the KMS key in an AWS CloudHSM cluster that you own and manage.